isaachcamp/msc-labbooks/preliminary_research/week3.md

 Strong convection events cause an increased Hadley overturning circulation, low-level convergence and upper-level divergence, which, coupled with the upper-level convergence at the descending branch of Hadley cell, produces the conditions for Rossby wave propagation.
 This paper once again reinforces the importance of Rossby wave trains in produing the teleconnection patterns observed such as the PSA.
 It reiterates that Rossby wave trains push the storm track equatorwards (_find citation_).

 It is suggested that the storm track plays a key role in amplifying the wave trains and even control the structure, partially explaining commonality of observed features, such as the lengthening of the jet stream, despite forcing from SST anomalies that geographically distributed.
 The amplification is due to transient transportation of flux that enhances jet streams.

+"The dominance of the extratropical natural variability over modest SST-related signal simplies that the extratropical atmosphere is only weakly constrained to select the SST-forced signal."
+They suggest there is a small contribution from the ENSO events to variance rather than the internal variability of the storm track, this would suggest correlation and covariance will be low.

 ```{note}
 Trenberth et al. use the streamfunction instead of geopotential height as they suggest the latter cna be influenced by strong winds in lower latitudes.